psyhomb/wireguard-tools/README.md

 ### Usage

-Before start using it I would suggest updating default options in [wgcg.vars](./wgcg.vars) file, otherwise you will have to specify these options from the command line every time you run the script.
+Before start using this script I would suggest updating default options in [wgcg.vars](./wgcg.vars) file, otherwise you will have to specify these options from the command line every time you run the script.

 ```bash
 # Server name (wireguard interface name e.g. wg0 || wg1 || wg2)